rumpa1903/LSA/README.md

-# Practical-1[14/09, 5:35 pm] Prithvi NL Colg: Install DHCP Server in Ubuntu 16.04
+# Practical-1: Install DHCP Server in Ubuntu 16.04
 Dynamic Host Configuration Protocol (DHCP) is a network protocol that is used to enable host computers to be automatically assigned IP addresses and related network configurations from a server.

 Steps to install dhcp server in Ubuntu 16.04:-